Agência Pará

-State presents Fiscal Targets for the 1st quadrimester of 2025 to Alepa
+State presents Fiscal Targets for the 1st four-month period of 2025 to Alepa

 Report presented to Alepa shows increased revenue, control of public debt, and over R$ 1.5 billion invested in strategic areas in the State

-The Government of Pará, through the State Department of Finance (Sefa) and the Department of Planning and Administration (Seplad), presented to the Legislative Assembly of the State of Pará (Alepa), this Thursday (29), the report on fiscal targets for the 1st quadrimester of 2025.
-The presentation fulfills the provisions of the Fiscal Responsibility Law (LRF), which requires the periodic disclosure of fiscal results, promoting transparency and social control over public management.
+The Government of Pará, through the State Department of Finance (Sefa) and the Department of Planning and Administration (Seplad), presented to the Legislative Assembly of the State of Pará (Alepa), this Thursday (29), the report on fiscal targets for the 1st four-month period of 2025.
+The presentation complies with the provisions of the Fiscal Responsibility Law (LRF), which requires periodic disclosure of fiscal results, promoting transparency and social control over public management.

 During the public hearing, technicians from both secretariats detailed indicators such as revenues, expenses, primary and nominal results, as well as compliance with legal limits regarding personnel and indebtedness, as required by the LRF.